Study Abroad Opportunities

 Since 2008, the iSchool has partnered with the UW’s Study Abroad Office to offer Exploration Seminars short-term study abroad programs (3-4 weeks) led by UW faculty that take place during the gap period between the end of the UW summer quarter and beginning of the autumn quarter.

-Students can earn an average of 4-5 credits towards their degree when they participate in a study abroad program.
-Some programs are designed to align with a core LIS course offering which allows for core course waivers (i.e., LIS 560 in Denmark).
+Students can earn an average of 4-5 credits toward their degree when they participate in a study abroad program.
 Study abroad opportunities position students as future leaders in the global information society by exposing them to cross-cultural settings and international perspectives.

-- iSchool Netherlands - Dutch Designs: Innovation in Library, Museum, and Information Services in the Netherlands.
-Aug.
-20 - Sept.
-6, 2017, Amsterdam and Rotterdam, The Netherlands.
+- iSchool and Honors Netherlands: Dutch Designs: Innovation in Library, Museum, and Information Services in the Netherlands.
+June 21 - July 19, 2020, in Amsterdam and Delft, Netherlands (applications due Jan.
+31).

-- iSchool South Korea: Information, Technology and Society in Modern Korea (Exploration Seminar).
-Aug.
-13 - Sept.
-9, 2017, Seoul and Busan, South Korea.
+- iSchool South Korea: Information, Technology, and Society in Modern South Korea.
+TBD in Seoul and Busan, South Korea (applications due TBD).

 - iSchool Vienna: Semantic AI - Using Metadata to Build Advanced Intelligence Systems.
 June 26 - July 31, 2020, in Vienna, Austria (applications due Jan.
 31).

 - iSchool and OMA&D Hawaii: Indigenous Knowledge and Science in a Western Context.
 Aug.
 23 - Sept.
 30, 2020, in Hawaii (application due Feb.
 15).